 A really nice but not-too-long of a boardwalk lies here in Point Pleasant.
 This mile-long boardwalk is called Jenkinson’s Boardwalk.
 It has an array of candy stores, ice cream and smoothie shops, beach merchandise stores, arcades, an amusement pier and other entertainment spots like miniature gulf and bars and grills.
 I am not a big fan of the beach as its beach can get very crowded in the early mornings and the water can get rough but the boardwalk is definitely great to spend your mornings or noons here.
 If you park far from the boardwalk, you’ll find beautiful beach houses and Lake Louise nearby when you’re walking towards the beach.

 This one is one of my most frequently visited beaches due to its location being the closest near me.
 Long Branch Beach doesn’t have a boardwalk themed like the others but rather it has a village-like, outlet-like setting called Pier Village.
 In Pier Village, you can expect to find boutique stores, food shops and luxurious oceanfront restaurants.
 The beach gets really crowded on nice days and weekends but somehow, the beach feels like it’s a trusted place to just leave your belongings to go for a dip and it’s a really nice one and you won’t expect to find shells to step on for this one.
 You won’t expect to find any entertainment for the children here except in the summer on Sunday’s when they play some movies on the beach (sometimes movies for children).
+This beach has golden colored sand that makes it distinctive.

 Another one of my most frequently visited beaches and one of my favorite ones.
 There’s a number of sections dividing the beach into avenues but my favorites are on Ocean Avenue/16th avenue.
 Around there, you can find little restaurants and shops that are outside the boardwalk and by the streets like a little beach town.
 The boardwalks just consist of the bathrooms and the badge/ticket booths.
 When you’re walking towards here, you can expect to find beautiful colorful beach houses.
+The beach consists of golden colored sand like Long Branch.

 One of my favorite beaches and boardwalks.
 It has a historical and classical boardwalk look to it, which can explain that this boardwalk has been around since 1871.
 This boardwalk used to have big names from the rock music industry perform in areas nearby the boardwalk like The Stone Pony, The Paramount Theatre, The Wonderbar and The Convention Hall (according to APBoardwalk.com).
 There is a variety of little restaurants or food booths and boutique shops on the boardwalk and every once in a while, there is always an event being hosted in the boardwalk.
 I love the beach here; it’s divided by the Convention Hall building that you see in the picture and you can go on either side.